• Skip to main content

 Relocating to a new country takes time and planning.
 You have to wrap up life in your home country while ensuring everything is in place in your new home.
 This guide will focus on making the nuts and bolts of the move as easy as possible.

 For information on finding work, healthcare, or schooling, read our guide to Living in Mexico.
-And, we’ve also got the complete guide to Retiring in Mexico for those lucky enough to have the opportunity.
+And we’ve also got a complete guide to Retiring in Mexico for those lucky enough to have the opportunity.

 Mexico Visa and Residence Permits